project-timestamper/timestamper-site/src/index.md

 title: Project Timestamper
 site-title: Project Timestamper
 layout: home-layout.html
-tagline: An effort to preserve the integrity of humanity's cultural and scientific achievements.
+tagline: Preserving the integrity of humanity's cultural and scientific achievements
 subtitle: Timestamp Collections
 description: We have timestamped millions of works of art, literature and science, to certify that they existed before the advent of mass counterfeiting by generative AI.
 stamp-date-label: 'Stamp date:'